jeroenrinzema/commander/README.md

 group.ProduceCommand(command)
 ```

 This example consumes commands with the action `example` and produces at once a event with the action `created` to the event topic.
-In this example is the [CQRS](https://martinfowler.com/bliki/CQRS.html) pattern used but commander is not limited by it.
+This example represents a simple [CQRS](https://martinfowler.com/bliki/CQRS.html) pattern used but commander is not limited by it.
 Commander tries to be flexible and allowes applications to be written in many different ways.

 ## Dialects